Expanding the plastics life cycle

 There are better uses for these materials.

+We are helping to address the plastic waste challenge through advanced recycling (sometimes called chemical recycling) – giving plastic waste another life as new products that people need.
 Many products are difficult to recycle through mechanical recycling – the traditional method of grinding and melting plastic waste.
-But when both are used, mechanical recycling and advanced recycling could enable more types of plastic waste to be recycled.
+But when both are used, mechanical recycling and advanced recycling can enable more types of plastic waste to be recycled.

 With advanced recycling, plastic waste is broken down at the molecular level.
 This allows even complex blends of plastics to be turned back into usable raw materials.
 These are identical to the raw materials produced during the processing of fossil-based feedstocks and can be used to make a wide range of valuable products, including fuels, lubricants, and high-performance chemicals and plastics.

 ExxonMobil’s technology for advanced recycling is not burning waste, which would consume the molecules and make it impossible to make new products out of them.
 Instead, we use a technology called “pyrolysis” to convert about 90% of the processed plastic waste into usable raw materials – a highly efficient process.
-For every ton of certified-circular plastics sold, more than a ton of plastic waste avoids other end-of-life dispositions like landfill or incineration.5

-For every ton of plastic waste processed through advanced recycling, society reduces the need to process
+For every ton of plastic waste processed through advanced recycling, society reduces the need to process ~1 ton of fossil-derived feedstocks.5

-Waste plastic process graphic
+Waste plastic process

 *ISCC PLUS mass balance approach using the “determined by mass” option with “certified free attribution” applied.